 A common best practice of CPTED orients buildings, entrances, and circulation or movement patterns to the street to function as “eyes” that watch over street activity.
 The success in this approach often lies in the kind of activity that looks out over the street.
 For example, small scale neighborhood commercial uses located up to the sidewalk provide the most vigilant and alert security force available; owners and tenants have a vested interest in watching over their immediate surroundings.
 The daily presence of a manager, owner, or tenant brings the stability and security of commercial activity to a neighborhood.
 Stores or services can turn isolated areas into hubs for local neighborhood residents.

 Features of CPTED building design include incorporating lighting strategically into site and structure design, providing unobstructed views across the property and to and from the public realm, and unobstructed windows for visual surveillance.
 Expanses of blank walls are avoided and parking is placed behind the building, so as not separate the building from the street.

 The City will seek to accomplish the following action steps to use design principles that ensure a safe and welcoming environment when designing all projects that impact the public realm, including open spaces and parks, on publicly-owned and private land.

-- Integrate “eyes on the street” concept into building design through the use of windows to foster safer and more successful commercial areas in throughout the city.
+- Integrate “eyes on the street” concept into building design through the use of windows to foster safer and more successful areas throughout the city.

-- Orient new housing development to the street to foster safe neighborhoods.
+- Orient new development to the street, or other public ways, to foster safe neighborhoods.